ionic-team/ionic-conference-app/README.md

 # Ionic 2 Conference Application

 This is purely a demo of Ionic 2.
+This app is still in production.

 ## Getting started